RoseauTechnologies/Roseau_Load_Flow/doc/models/Line/Parameters.md

 The position $(x_{\mathrm{a}}, y_{\mathrm{a}})$ are the position of the point $A$, $(x_{\mathrm{b}}, y_{\mathrm{b}})$
 the point $B$, etc. The prime positions are the positions of the images of the conductor with respect to the ground.

+A twisted (aerial bundled) cable physically rotates its phase conductors around the neutral along its length, so points
+$A$, $B$ and $C$ above are only one cross-section snapshot; the phases spend an equal length of cable at the two other positions reached by rotating by $\dfrac{2\pi}{3}$ and $\dfrac{4\pi}{3}$ radians.
+The inductance matrix $L$ and the potential coefficients matrix $\lambda$ are therefore each computed once per rotation and averaged, which is equivalent to using the geometric mean distance between conductors (as is classically done for transposed overhead lines).
+This makes the phase-to-phase and phase-to-neutral mutual terms equal, matching the balancing effect of the twist. $R$ is unaffected (it does not depend on geometry), and $C$ is obtained by inverting the averaged $\lambda$ matrix as before.

 The formulas of the previous sections are used to get the impedance and shunt admittances matrices.

 ```pycon